Understanding Post-Training Structural Changes in Large Language Models: Experiments on Different Replaced Models

 Construction \ref{temperature-controlled} replaces the singular values of \textsc{post} models’ weight matrices with those from \textsc{base} models.
 To evaluate the impact of this substitution, we monitor the attention entropy $\mathcal{H}$.
 A substantial change in entropy suggests a shift in the distribution of attention scores, indicating a structural change.
 Otherwise, the effect may be interpreted as a soft temperature modulation.

-We input example questions from different domains \citep{cobbe2021trainingverifierssolvemath,talmor2019commonsenseqaquestionansweringchallenge,mmlu,rein2023gpqagraduatelevelgoogleproofqa} into replaced models $\mathcal{M}_\text{replaced}$ and observe their attention scores prior to generating the first token.
+We input example questions from different domains \cite{cobbe2021trainingverifierssolvemath,talmor2019commonsenseqaquestionansweringchallenge,mmlu,rein2023gpqagraduatelevelgoogleproofqa} into replaced models $\mathcal{M}_\text{replaced}$ and observe their attention scores prior to generating the first token.
 Specifically, we track the average attention distribution from each attention head in Transformer blocks 0, 3, 5, 8, 10, 13, 15, 18, 20, 23, and 25, and compute the corresponding attention entropy.

 The replaced models $\mathcal{M}_\text{replaced}$, spanning diverse architectures and parameter scales, consistently preserve the attention entropy of their original counterparts across a range of examples .
 This robustness persists even under higher scaling of the singular values in the $W_O$ of \textsc{reasoning} models.
 In particular, \textit{Qwen}-based models exhibit minimal sensitivity to such modifications, with attention entropy remaining largely unchanged (Figures \ref{attn_entropy_01}, \ref{attn_entropy_02}, \ref{attn_entropy_03}, \ref{attn_entropy_04}).
 In contrast, \textit{LLaMA}-based \textsc{reasoning} models show an increase in attention entropy when the overall scale of $W_O$ singular values is reduced, consistent with a more uniform distribution of attention scores.
-Importantly, these effects are largely invariant to extreme amplification of singular values in the long tail of the spectrum, likely due to their negligible magnitude and limited contribution to the model's functional behavior.
-These findings support the interpretation of global singular value scaling as a temperature-like mechanism for modulating attention sharpness.
+Importantly, these effects are largely invariant to extreme amplification of singular values in the long tail of the spectrum.